 “Tolkien did not set out to write Christian stories.
 He set out to write stories that gave him joy.
 He wrote to the glory of God; in doing so, his faith shone through.”
 (Arthur, Sarah.
 “Following Your Joy: The Hobbit and God’s Call on Your Life”.
 Once Upon a Time Ed.
 Devozine.
 Nov-Dec.
 2013.)

 Just like Tolkien, we, as Image Bearers, are called to be what my Humanities classes affectionately refer to as, “culture makers.”
 We literally make culture to the glory of God, guys.
 That is our intent.
 We can show God’s love through a song or a painting, inspire others with our words or a movie, make a change for Him, for better, push and challenge ourselves and others to do our best for our Abba, our Creator.
 The problem only comes when we factor in our downfall, sin, and our own selfish desires, like greed, pride, lustful desire/fantasy, and purely wanting to make a name.
 Out of the right context, being a culture maker can be extremely damaging to society as a whole, as we’ve seen so many times.
 This is why P.M. is against much of the whole “Christian fiction literature” culture– even while being meant well, many romance authors tend to project romantic godly and often unrealistic ideals onto their characters, making them behave unrealistically, and upsetting readers when it doesn’t go the same way in real life.
+Even non-romance writers do this, LOT, and I’ve seen first-hand some of the unrealistic expectations/ damage it causes for myself, so yes, we do need discernment.
 Real people are not whole, perfect– it’s why we need a Savior.
 The authors may not intend to do that, but it is wise to consciously form a habit of checking yourself while writing, and holding yourself accountable.
 After all, God could use you to influence and help others to help glorify Him– that is a lot of power and responsibility, and we must utilize wisely.

 When all is said and done, fiction, Christian or secular, is like the Force from Star Wars; by itself, it is not good or evil.
 It all depends on the wielder– and the wielder’s intentions with it.